serhii-untilov/Payroll-SMB/README.md

 # Payroll SMB

-- Payroll SMB application provides a **solution for employers and employees to calculate salary** and taxes based on laws for chosen country.
+- The Payroll SMB application provides a solution for employers and employees to calculate salaries and taxes based on the laws of the chosen country.
 - Nest React application inside the Turbo mono-repository

 ## Start application